Interests and experiences

 I can produce a limited number of the combiners for anyone interested (or you can have your own made from the data linked above),

-Assembled and tested combiners is sold for €170,- each plus shipping (same price for 70cm and 23cm version).
+Assembled and tested combiners is sold for €170,- each plus shipping (same price for 70cm and 23cm version, these are WITHOUT trimmers inside.
+You can add these yourself if needed).

 The two couplers uses the same aluminium housing and SMA connectors.
 It is only the PCB board that are different for the two bands.
 The outside dimensions of both PCBs are the same, holes for screws etc. are also the same.